 Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates ("the functional currency").
 The functional currency of UBI and UBS is AUD or A\$ for all years presented.
-The functional currency of HRL is Canadian dollars ("CAD\$").
+The functional currency of HRL is Canadian dollars ("CAD\$") for all years presented.